-Studies performed by the US and presented at the ITU-R WP5B (Annex 7 to Document 5B/617) show that the sharing with MLS is feasible.
+One study presented at the ITU-R WP5B (Annex 7 to Document 5B/617) show that the sharing with MLS is feasible.
 With regards to AMS(R)S, sharing is more difficult and a segmentation of the band is proposed considering that an AMS(R)S system used for the operation of UAVs will only need 2x20 MHz.
 The gap of 21 MHz can therefore be used for AM(R)S. However, it will not be sufficient to cover the entire 34 MHz spectrum needed.
 It should be noted that the US propose to use the band 960-977 MHz in addition to the 5 GHz band to cover the entire demand.
 However, firstly this band is fully used over Europe (or planned to be by LDACS systems) and secondly accommodating the demand in two different bands will increase the number of equipment to be developed and installed onboard.

 Another study confirms that the sharing is possible with both ARNS and AMS(R)S providing that there is a frequency planning between the different equipments.
 In particular,